k0f1/configuring-linux-web-server/README.md

 ### Configure the virtaul host
 You then need to configure Apache to handle requests using the WSGI module.
 You will do this by editing:
- Now **edit** the `/etc/apache2/sites-enabled/000-default.conf` file.
-This file tells Apache how to respond to requests, where to find the files for a particular site and much more.
+ Now **edit** the `/etc/apache2/sites-enabled/000-default.conf` file., This file tells Apache how to respond to requests, where to find the files for a particular site and much more.

  Adding the following line
  `WSGIScriptAlias / /var/www/html/myapp.wsgi`  at the end of the